 Foundation for Excellence Staff

-The FFE employs four staff members to manage the governance of the foundation and administer its programs.
-FFE staff are employees of the City of Kalamazoo and includes Deputy City Manager Laura Lam, Foundation for Excellence Coordinator Steve Brown, Youth Development Coordinator Chad Wendt, Neighborhood Activator Katie Reilly, and Shared Prosperity Coordinator Kevin Ford, and a Grants Specialist position.
+The City employs five full time positions to manage the governance of the foundation and administer its programs in collaboration with department staff and community partners.
+These positions includes Deputy City Manager Laura Lam, Foundation for Excellence Manager Steve Brown, Youth Development Coordinator Chad Wendt, Neighborhood Activator Katie Reilly, Shared Prosperity Coordinator Kevin Ford, and a Grants Specialist position.